An alternative approach on the singular metric on a vector bundle: Preliminary

 with

-The Griffiths and Nakano positivity is defined as follows: \begin{definition} Keep notations before, \begin{enumerate} \item $E$ is called (strictly) positive in the sense of Griffiths, if for any complex vector $z=(z_{1},...,z_{n})$ and section $s=\sum s_{\alpha}u_{\alpha}$ of $E$,
+Now fix a point $z_{0}\in Y$, we can always assume that $\{u_{0},...,u_{r}\}$ is an orthonormal basis with respect to $H$ at $z_{0}$.
+The Griffiths and Nakano positivities \cite{Gri69} is defined as follows: \begin{definition} Keep notations before, \begin{enumerate} \item $E$ is called (strictly) positive in the sense of Griffiths at $z_{0}$, if for any complex vector $z=(z_{1},...,z_{n})$ and section $u=\sum Z_{\alpha}u_{\alpha}$ of $E$,